cybercongress/cybercongress/ecosystem/donations/Open Program.md

 However, to minimize malicious behaviour we must accept participants manually!
 We do not want to deal with scam, hence we ask all interested parties to fill out an application form, which we will process manually.
 And, as a second layer filter, to submit a pull request to [our GitHub](https://github.com/cybercongress).

-This is [the link to the form](https://forms.gle/VpqxS71qjqTNegPr8), it contains the following questions:
+This is [the link to the form](https://forms.gle/m5yrKYAxbJ5mLzTs6), it contains the following questions:
 - Your nick
 - The group you want to participate in
+- Your ATOM address
 - Some kind of contact
 - A link to your website/blog/explorer, etc
 - Your target audience